 This is a homeopathic remedy where it combines Staphisagria, Apomorph, Cocculus, Petroleum, Theridion, Nux vomica, and Tabacum to help with the seasickness.
 This type of medication can be typically found in your local health or supplement store.
 If you can get your hands on some of this before your trip, it is definitely worth it.

 Much like the idea of the before mentioned Sea Bands, the Relief Band actually sends through an electrical current into your very pressure point.
 If you have never tried these types of bands, be aware that it will usually cause either your palm or middle finger to tingle, and this is very normal, so do not be frightened.
 There are 5 different levels of electrical current strength that you can adjust when needed.
 It costs about 80 euros, and it is definitely an investment if you have tried other types of cures but have never had the success you were hoping for.

 9. Scopoderm TTS or Scopolamine INN Patches

 One of the biggest problems people with seasickness and vomit tend to face is taking pills that their stomachs simply cannot keep down.
 This is when the Scopoderm TTS or Scopolamine INN Patches come in handy.
-If you are feeling sick and have/are going to vomit, slap on one of these patches and wait for your stomach to settle.
-Although it is not guaranteed, these seem to work fairly well.
+If you feel sick and have,/are going to vomit, slap on one of these patches and wait for your stomach to settle.
+Although it is not guaranteed, these seem to work reasonably well.

-Unlike the above, this is actually a pill to be swallowed and will help PREVENT the phenomen of vomitting and dehydration, which in turn makes you lose all of your liquids and causes even more severe dehydration.
+Unlike the above, this is actually a pill to be swallowed.
+It will help PREVENT the phenomenon of vomiting and dehydration.
+In turn, it makes you lose all of your liquids and causes even more severe dehydration.
 The one thing that should be noted about this option is the fact that it can cause sleepiness.
-However, if you would rather deal with being tired as compared to vomiting during your sailing holiday, this is a fantastic option!
+However, if you would rather deal with being tired than vomiting during your sailing holiday, this is a fantastic option!